How to Regulate Your Nervous System When Life Feels Like Too Much

 The breath is the only part of your autonomic nervous system you can consciously control.
 And it is a direct line to calm.

-The physiological sigh is currently the most researched breathing technique for rapid stress reduction.
-It works like this: inhale fully through the nose, then take a second sharp inhale to fully inflate the lungs, then exhale slowly and completely through the mouth.
+The most researched technique for rapid stress reduction right now is the physiological sigh: inhale fully through the nose, then take a second short inhale to fully inflate the lungs, then exhale slowly and completely through the mouth.

 One to three repetitions is enough to measurably reduce physiological arousal.
-It works in under thirty seconds.
-You can do it anywhere, invisibly, in the middle of a difficult meeting or a hard conversation.
+Under thirty seconds.
+You can do it anywhere — in the middle of a difficult conversation, before you respond to something that's made you reactive, in the car before you walk back into the house.

 Cold Water on the Face